smarthomej/addons/bundles/org.smarthomej.binding.notificationsforfiretv/README.md

-# Notifications For Fire TV Binding
+# Notifications for Fire TV Binding

-The Notifications For Fire TV Binding provides support for sending notifications to a Fire TV from rule.
+The Notifications for Fire TV Binding provides support for sending notifications to a Fire TV from rule.
-To use the binding it is necessary to install the free app `Notifications For Fire TV` by Christian Fees on the Fire TV.
+To use the binding it is necessary to install the free app `Notifications for Fire TV` by Christian Fees on the Fire TV.
 The app is available on the Amazon app store by searching for the name.

 ## Supported Things